Top of the page

 An induction abortion does cause you to go through the stages of labour and delivery.
 Pain medicines can be used during the procedure.

-As your body returns to its non-pregnant condition, there are changes you can expect during the days and weeks after the procedure.
-Normal recovery includes:
+As your body returns to its non-pregnant condition, there are some things you can expect during the days and weeks after the procedure.

 Induction abortion is effective in the second and third trimesters.